faiqhilman13/chatbot-RAG/architecture.md

 This document provides diagrams illustrating the key workflows of the Hybrid RAG Chatbot application.

-## Recent Improvements (July 2024)
+## Recent Major Improvements (2024-2025)

-The RAG system has been enhanced with several improvements to increase accuracy and performance:
+The RAG system has undergone significant enhancements to dramatically improve accuracy and performance:

+### Core Model Upgrades
 1. **Advanced Embedding Model**: Replaced the original `all-MiniLM-L6-v2` embedding model with `BAAI/bge-large-en-v1.5`, which provides more accurate semantic representations of text.

 2. **Cross-Encoder Reranking**: Added a two-stage retrieval process: